steinuil/steinuil.github.io/posts/dotnet-on-nix.md

     |> System.String
 ```

+You don't really have to use base32, as Nix also supports base16-encoded hashes, but I thought it'd be fun to try implementing it on my own.

 But let's go back to the dependencies.
-After some head scratching because `nix-hash` returned a different hash for a dependency downloaded through curl than for one downloaded through `nix-prefetch-url` I figured I just had to pass the `-L` flag to curl to follow the redirect.
+After some head scratching because `nix-hash` apparently returned a different hash for a dependency downloaded through curl than for one downloaded through `nix-prefetch-url` I figured I just had to pass the `-L` flag to curl to follow the redirect, and then the hashes were identical.

 ```shell
 $ nix-prefetch-url https://www.nuget.org/api/v2/package/Argu/6.0.0